 4. Empty Recently Deleted Folders

-Deleted messages and pictures sit in a ‘Recently Deleted’ folder in the Messages app or Photos for some time before getting permanently deleted.
+Deleted messages and pictures sit in a ‘Recently Deleted’ folder in the Messages app or Photos for 30 days before getting permanently deleted.
 And these recently deleted files still count toward your storage.
 So, open both apps, go to their respective Recently Deleted folders, and permanently delete everything there.

 5. Offload Heavy Social Media Apps

-Go to Settings > General > iPhone Storage, find apps like Instagram, Facebook, or TikTok, and tap Offload App.
+Go to Settings > General > iPhone Storage, and in the list of Apps that you see, find apps like Instagram, Facebook, or TikTok, and tap Offload App.
 This removes the app itself but keeps your documents and data.
 It targets the associated system cache, flushing bloated temporary files.
 Reinstall the app afterwards and log back in.

 6. Delete and Reinstall Problem Apps Entirely